MarkD117/marvel-quiz/README.md

 A copy of the GitHub Repository can be made by forking the GitHub account.
 Changes can be made on this copy without affecting the original repository.

-- Log in to GitHub and locate [GitHub repository](https://github.com/MarkD117/marvel-quiz).
+- Log into GitHub and locate the [GitHub repository](https://github.com/MarkD117/marvel-quiz).
 - Locate the Fork button which can be found in the top corner, right-hand side of the page, inline with the repository name.
 - Click this button to create a copy of the original repository in your own GitHub Account.